 The November 15th, 2004 released box set "The Capitol Albums, Vol. 1" also contains the song in stereo and mono as first heard on the "Something New" album.
-This release marks the first time that the June 4th, 1964 mono mix of "I'll Cry Instead" with the extra verse, as described above, appears on CD.
+This release marks the first time that the June 4th, 1964 mono mix of "I'll Cry Instead" with the extra verse, as described above, appeared on CD.

-The September 9th, 2009 released box set “The Beatles In Mono” also includes “I’ll Cry Instead,” this version being a clean re-mastered production of the 'fold-down' stereo mix as released in Britain, not the original mono mix that contains the extra verse.
+The September 9th, 2009 released box set “The Beatles In Mono” also includes “I’ll Cry Instead,” this version being a clean remastered presentation of the 'fold-down' stereo mix as released in Britain, not the original mono mix that contains the extra verse.